qvistdev09/conclude/README.md

 # Conclude

-> a html template engine for server-side rendering
+> a html template engine for server-side rendering in node.js applications

 ## Usage